alibaba/acqdp/docsource/source/tensor_network.rst

 Order finding
 ----------------

 One way of tensor network contraction is to merge two tensor nodes into one at a time, until only one tensor is left as the outcome.
 The cost for such method is determined by the stepwise cost.
 Such method can be formulated as a binary contraction tree with each node representing a pairwise contraction step.
 Our algorithm uses the method first introduced in [GK20]_ to construct efficient contraction trees using hypergraph decomposition.
-A preliminary order finding scheme is given in :class:`OrderFinder` when the tensor network is relatively small.
+A preliminary order finding scheme is given in :class:`OrderFinder` when the tensor network is relatively small. :class:`OptEinsumOrderFinder` provides more choices of order finding methods implemented in the `opt_einsum` package.
 More advanced, hypergraph-decomposition-based order finding approach is given in :class:`KHPOrderFinder`.

 Sometimes, a fully serialized contraction tree can be too costly to be carried out due to time / space constraints; for a complex tensor network, it is possible that whatever contraction tree one finds would result in an intermediate result that is well beyond the space of a laptop.
 We introduced the idea of index slicing in [CZH+18]_ for parallelization that helps both on running the contraction scheme concurrently, and on relieving the hard space constraint.
 The slicing method is provided in the class :class:`Slicer`, and integrated to the order finding scheme as :class:`SlicedOrderFinder`.